What is hypertension (high blood pressure)?

 You should see your doctor before starting a new exercise program, and to discuss support options to help you make these significant lifestyle changes.

 There are also prescription medicines available to help lower blood pressure called antihypertensive medications.
-Once prescribed, most people need to remain on these drugs for the rest of their lives.
+Your doctor will assess your need for medication and also put a plan in place to review medications for ongoing benefit.

 Hypertension increases the risk of heart disease, kidney disease and stroke.
 However, when combined with one or more of smoking, diabetes and high cholesterol, hypertension can pose even more threat to your health.